There are three main reasons why a Practice may close down

 The Land Registry can provide you with the title registration and title plans for most properties for around £20-£30 depending on your request.
 These are the documents that you are most likely to need from your purchase file so you might find it easier and quicker to speak to the Land Registry before you come to us.

-However, if you still wish to request other documents that were held by a CLC regulated practice that has now been closed down, please email firstname.lastname@example.org and we will be able to confirm whether we hold them.
+However, if you still wish to request other documents that were held by a CLC regulated practice that has now been closed down, please complete this form and email it to email@example.com and we will be able to confirm whether we hold them.

 To request a file from us we require you provide certified proof of your identity and we recommend you arrange this before submitting the request.